 There have been inspired some inspired federal appointments (Kathleen Merrigan!
 Hurrah) in the past 9 months, appointments that made some of us feel like change in food and farm policy was possible, even likely.
 Other appointments leave a gal like me scratching her head.
-For example, the nomination of Islam Siddiqui as Chief Agriculture Negotiator and appointment of Roger Beachy (no public review process!) as director of the new National Institute of Food and Agriculture (NIFA).
+For example, the National Institute of Food and Agriculture (NIFA).

 Let’s hold them to it, shall we?